ganeshkbhat/require-urls/README.md

 ### FEATURES

+ Currently, the project is in development and support the following features:

 * Import `remote file` from a remote URL (Github support)
 * Import `remote file and its dependencies recursively` from from a remote URL (Github support)